YCChenVictor/blog-frontend/src/posts/software/application_programming_interface/2021-02-18-application-programming-interface.md

 DELETE /tasks/{id} // (Destroy one) Delete a task with the specified ID
 ```

 The URL structure follows the RESTful pattern of using a noun (in this case, “tasks”) to represent a resource and the HTTP method (GET, POST, PUT, DELETE) to specify the action to be taken on that resource.

-For more information, please refer to [concept of REST]({{site.baseurl}}/api/2023/01/22/restful.html).
+#### REST Principles

+REST - Representational State Transfer

+REST is an architectural style with the following features

+* Client–Server Architecture
+  * Enforces separation of concerns, enhancing portability and scalability.
+* Statelessness
+  * The current state is independent of the previous state, promoting flexibility in user interactions.
+* Cache-ability
+  * Utilizes caching to store data locally, reducing the need for repeated server requests.
+* Layered System
+  * Employs multiple intermediary servers for load balancing, security enhancement, and improved response generation.
+* Code on Demand (Optional)
+  * Allows optional code execution on the client, improving extensibility.
+* Uniform Interface
+  * Resource Identification in Requests: Separates resources from their representations.
+  * Resource Manipulation through Representations: Users interact with representations (e.g., HTML forms) instead of directly changing server data.
+  * Self-Descriptive Messages: Clients can parse resources based on received representations.
+  * Hypermedia as the Engine of Application State (HATEOAS): Users can dynamically discover available resources after entering an initial URL.

 ## What